tvdboom/ATOM/docs_sources/user_guide/nlp.md

 ready to be ingested by a model.
 ATOM uses the [nltk](https://www.nltk.org/index.html) library for the majority of its NLP processes.

 The text documents are expected to be provided in a column of the dataframe named `corpus` (the name is case-insensitive).
 Only the corpus is changed by the transformers, leaving the rest of the columns as is.
-This approach allows datasets to combine other features with the documents.
+This mechanism allows atom to combine datasets containing a text corpus with other non-text features.
 If an array is provided as input, it should consist of only one feature containing the text (one document per row).
 ATOM will then automatically convert the array to a dataframe with the desired column name.
 Documents are expected to be strings or sequences of words.
 Click [here](../../../examples/nlp) for an example using text data.

 !!! note